cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/automation_tools/aws_ansible_basics.md

 we will leverage this setup as the basis for deploying a generic application server and an application.

 {{% note %}}
-This example is provided to illustrate Ansible plugin and not necessarily the typical use of Ansible which is more on the configuration management side.
-See [Kubespary](https://github.com/cloudify-community/blueprint-examples/tree/master/kubernetes/kubespray) and [hello world](https://github.com/cloudify-community/blueprint-examples/tree/master/hello-world-example) examples that use Ansible as configuration management tool.
+Ansible plugin can leverage any Ansible module, including for provisioning infrastructure.
+For examples that use Ansible for configuration management please see [Hello World](https://github.com/cloudify-community/blueprint-examples/tree/master/hello-world-example) and [Kubespary](https://github.com/cloudify-community/blueprint-examples/tree/master/kubernetes/kubespray) examples.
 {{% /note %}}

 ## Prerequisites